 \subsubsection{Transient Noise}

 Glitches are short-duration bursts of excess power with their origins in environmental and/or instrumental couplings.
-Omicron is an event trigger generator that is used to search for this excess power in $h(t)$ and auxiliary channels \cite{Robinet:2020lbf}.
+Omicron is an event trigger generator used to search for this excess power in the primary gravitational channel, $h(t)$, and auxiliary channels \cite{Robinet:2020lbf}.
 The time, frequency, and \ac{SNR} of short-duration transient noise can be visualized using ``glitchgrams''. \Fref{glitchgram} shows an example of a glitchgram which is generated by plotting Omicron triggers.

 Different tools are used to investigate glitches, and one of them is Gravity Spy, which classifies noise transients by their morphologies in spectrograms \cite{Zevin:2016qwy, Soni:2021cjy, Glanzer_2023, Zevin:2023rmt}. \Fref{common-glitches} shows time-frequency spectrograms for six common glitch categories at the two sites ~\cite{brown1991calculation,chatterji2004multiresolution}.
 Certain environmental or instrumental conditions can generate similar signals.
 Glitch classification enables the identification of patterns in the data for similar noise transients.